What is Cultural Shock and How to Avoid It?

 Factors Causing Culture Shock

-Many factors can cause cultural shocks such as status, race/ethnicity, religion, and consciousness.
+Many factors can cause cultural shocks, such as status, race/ethnicity, religion, and consciousness.
 Knowing what is cultural shock and the reasons behind it can help you be more prepared.

 Below are some of the most common factors of culture shock: